-For example, in retail businesses, COGS can include wholesale prices paid for inventory as well as transportation fees and any other relevant costs up until the point that it is received by the company.
+For example, in retail businesses, COGS can include wholesale prices paid for inventory, transportation fees, and any other relevant costs until the company receives them.

 Generally, if you make more products, your business will have higher direct costs.
-On the other hand, if you only make one product at a time with lots of labor involved in making each unit your COGS will be higher too.
+On the other hand, if you make only one product at a time with lots of labor involved in making each unit, your COGS will also be higher.

 COGS = beginning inventory + purchases – ending inventory

-This simple equation can be extended to include other, non-inventory items you would like to track.
-For example if you sell services rather than products, COGS could become COGS= beginning labor + materials – ending labor.
+This simple equation can be extended to include other non-inventory items you would like to track.
+For example, if you sell services rather than products, COGS could become COGS= beginning labor + materials – ending labor.

 Although the initial outlay for raw materials may help your supplier offer a discounted price, accounting standards require that only the seller’s acquisition cost is included in COGS – not wholesale prices paid by suppliers.

-What are COGS for Amazon FBA stores?
+What is COGS for Amazon FBA stores?

-In an Amazon business, COGS is the sum of all expenses that you paid to purchase your product inventory that you plan to resell on Amazon FBA.
+In an Amazon business, COGS is the sum of all expenses paid to purchase your product inventory that you plan to resell on Amazon FBA.

-For example, say a new private label seller purchases a pack of 100 mens tee shirts from a supplier in China and ended up spending $9 per shirt including shipping, import fees and everything else involved in bringing the goods into the United States.
+For example, say a new private label seller purchases a pack of 100 t-shirts from a Chinese supplier and ends up spending $9 per shirt, including shipping, import fees, and everything else involved in bringing the goods into the United States.

-The $9 spent per shirt not including anything else such as salary costs, marketing costs etc. would be the COGS or cost of goods sold.
+The $9 spent per shirt, not including anything else such as salary costs, marketing costs, etc., would be the COGS or cost of goods sold.